UnionInternationalCheminsdeFer/OSDM/spec/models.md

 - Place selection Details: contains several elements related to the selection of places:

-  - `ReservationOptions` show, at offer retrieval stag which options are available for this reservation.
+  - `placeSelection/ReservationOptions` show, at offer retrieval stage which options are available for this reservation.

   - `SelectedOptions` allows the API consumer to specify desired options.

-  - `SelectablePlaces` and `SelectedPlaces` are only relevant to graphical selection of seats (seat map).
+  - `SelectedPlaces` indicates selection of specific places (probably only relevant in case of grpahical place selection.

 #### Modelling Lump Sum Reservations